Triana (band): Second lineup (1994–2002)

-Third lineup (2007-present)
+Third lineup (2007–present)

-In 2007, the other five members of the 1994-2002 lineup of Triana announced they were reforming the band with drummer Marcos Gamero taking Tele's place.
+In 2007, the other five members of the 1994–2002 lineup of Triana announced they were reforming the band with drummer Marcos Gamero taking Tele's place.
 This move proved extremely controversial among fans as only one of the original trio was alive and he did not take part in the reunion.
 Rodway released a statement disowning the new Triana, claiming they were merely trying to profit from the band's legacy.
 Triana released their tenth album, Un camino por andar, in 2008.

+Former guitarist Eduardo Rodríguez Rodway died on 26 September 2026, at the age of 81.